Maya & Miguel: Broadcast history

 Internationally, the series aired on CBBC in the United Kingdom.
-It also aired on Boomerang in Latin America debuting on June 3, 2006.
+It also aired on Boomerang in Latin America both debuting on June 3, 2006.
 In Brazil, the series aired on Discovery Kids.
 In France, the show aired on France 5 and Gulli.
-In Turkey, the show aired on TV8 (Turkey).
+In Turkey, the show aired on TV8 (Turkish TV channel).
 In Israel, it aired on Arutz HaYeladim.
-It also aired on Nickelodeon (Australia and New Zealand) in Australia.
+It also aired on Nickelodeon in Australia.
 In the Philippines, it aired on ABS-CBN.

 Home media

 There have been three Maya & Miguel DVD and VHS releases released by Lionsgate Home Entertainment.
 In addition, the entire series is available on digital purchase.